gab0071/jQuery-project/README.md

-# A little fun prject using jQuery? 🥳
+# A little fun project using jQuery? 🥳

 -   Live Demo using jQuery 💥: https://hilarious-snickerdoodle-05fe6a.netlify.app